CloverEmilia/Chess-Challenge-SuperiorUI/README.md

 -Typin's duck piece textures (quack)

+-Countless bug fixes and suggestions from Toanth

 ## Changes
 -Everything (afaik) now uses BoardTheme.cs, so changing it should result in more pleasant and cohesive results, also expanded with text color options

 -Screen size can now be changed incrimentally

--Added TimePerMove to bot stats
+-Added (mS spent)TimePerMove to bot stats

 -Saving now happens per a customizable number of games

 -Removed .examples namespace so evilbot can be safely removed

 ## Known Issues
--Eval Bar broke-y okey, should in theory work but I haven't been able to get someone to confirm if there's an issue with my implimentation or something purely on my end

--Fast Forward hangs the client, this isn't anything new to my mod but it is something I'm hoping to band-aid it by dropping out of it every few seconds for a short bit.
+-Eval bar backend at least 85% working, eval bar frontend 10-65% working

 -BoardUI doesn't scale correctly (need to raylib.scaleint each value only once)

--Hashing for bots is broken, but I know how to fix it, just need to get around to it

--the Grey border under the bots name, and positioning for the time, is messed up, this is also obviously fixable, but just not highest-priority
+-the Grey border under the bots name, and positioning for the time, is messed up, this is fixable, just not highest-priority

--I have not personally confirmed I integrated UCI in correctly, I think I did, but, I personally wasn't able to get it to work
+-I only put moderate effort into confirming I integrated UCI support in correctly, I think I did, but, I can only confirm I *think* it worked.

 ## TODO And Version History
 ----Coming Soon----

+-Fixing weird piecelist errors when selecting bots weirdly (as soon as I know what that is, top priority)

+-Cleaned up and commented code, cleaned usings;,,

+-Save tourneyment results seperately (parralel to normal saves)

--Setup board from fenn string (if I can get windows.forms or something 3rd party working)
+-Setup board from fenn string (if I can get windows.forms or something 3rd party working), and/or a fen string.txt selector

 -Minor to Moderate prettification, depending on how many remaing ideas work out.

--Move history

--Torneyment Mode
+-Easter eggs tab (for fun little rendering hehe's)

 ----Probably Coming----